GerritCodeReview/plugins_verify-status/src/main/resources/Documentation/about.md

 reporter scores each build job and then (if given permission) scores the combined Verified vote.

-The light bulb is an indicator that a job has abstained from voting (or is a non-voting job).
+The information icon is an indicator that a job has abstained from voting (or is a non-voting job).
 Abstaining typically indicates that a job's score may not factor into determining the combined vote.